 Fire Prevention:

-Fire prevention programs are agency-specific; communication, collaboration and cooperation among the agencies are encouraged.
-The AWFCG Wildland Fire Prevention and Education Committee provides an interagency forum for addressing statewide prevention issues.
-Alaska prevention brochures including Alaska Firewise and other educational materials are available on the AWFCG Committees webpage (https://fire.ak.blm.gov/administration/awfcg_committees.php).
+Fire prevention programs are a jurisdictional responsibility; however, communication, collaboration, and cooperation between jurisdictional and protecting agencies is encouraged.
+The AWFCG Wildland Fire Education and Prevention Committee provides an interagency forum for addressing statewide prevention issues.
+Alaska prevention brochures including Alaska Firewise and other educational materials are available on the AWFCG webpage (https://fire.ak.blm.gov/administration/awfcg.php).

+Jurisdictional agencies will be notified of any suppression actions taken on non-escaped fires taken by a Protecting Agency within their jurisdiction.
+See Clause 28.

+Haines Area prevention roles and responsibilities are described in Attachment 6.

-28Attachment 6Public Use Restrictions:
+Public Use Restrictions:

+Public use restrictions are a jurisdictional responsibility.
 It is recognized that Jurisdictional Agencies in Alaska have varying authorities, terminology, and processes for issuing burn restrictions, suspensions, and/or closures.
 It is in the interest of all parties to this AOP to coordinate these actions closely in order to avoid providing the public with confusing and/or conflicting information.

-Jurisdictional burn restrictions, suspensions, and/or closures should be posted to the to ensure that the public, as well as the Protecting Agency Public Affairs offices, are kept fully informed.
-When the AMAC is active, they may suggest and help coordinate the implementation of fire restrictions, suspensions, and closures.
+Jurisdictional and protecting agencies will coordinate public notifications of burn restrictions, suspensions, and/or closures to ensure that the public, as well as the Protecting Agency Public Affairs offices, are kept fully informed.

 Federal Restrictions & Closures